Kris Bryant Player Props: Rockies vs. Astros

 Kris Bryant At The Plate

-- Bryant has seven doubles, seven home runs and 24 walks while batting .256.
+- Bryant is hitting .256 with seven doubles, eight home runs and 24 walks.

-- Bryant has reached base via a hit in 41 games this season (of 61 played), and had multiple hits in 17 of those games.
+- Bryant has reached base via a hit in 42 games this year (of 62 played), and had multiple hits in 17 of those games.

-- Bryant has had at least one RBI in 26.2% of his games this season (16 of 61), with more than one RBI four times (6.6%).
-He has also accounted for three or more of his team's runs in one contest.
+- Bryant has driven home a run in 17 games this season (27.4%), including more than one RBI in 8.1% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.